 We partner with Geisinger to offer high quality, compassionate and confidential medical care in a safe and supportive environment.

-Our team of physicians, nurse practitioners and nurses are available for sick visits, physical exams, women's and men's health issues, preventive care and more.
+Our team of physician and nurse practitioner is available for sick visits, physical exams, women's and men's health issues, preventive care and more.

-An on-call nurse from the Student Health Center is available for medical advice 24 hours/day, 7 days a week from Move-in Day to Commencement.
+An on-call nurse is available for medical advice 24 hours a day, 7 days a week from Move-in Day to Commencement.

 Monday-Friday, 8 a.m.–4:30 p.m.

 Closed from noon–1 p.m. for lunch.

 In the event of an emergency, please call 911.